itz-Mathankumar/Explore-C-/README.md

-# Explore-C-
+# Explore-C-Sharp
-Exploring C# various concepts.
+A repository for learning C# with code examples and explanations.